 I garden in a typical suburban Northern Virginia home and work full-time in an office in Rockville, MD.
 I am married with twins who are in college.
 I have a B.S. in horticulture from Virginia Tech and have been involved in horticultural communications for more than 20 years.
 I have written more than 70 articles for Horticulture, The American Gardener, Chesapeake Home, Early American Life, and Virginia Gardener.

 Currently I am the chair/president of the Potomac Unit of the Herb Society of America (HSA).
 I also am a member of GardenComm (formerly Garden Writers Association).
 I write articles for the HSA blog, the GardenComm newsletter and blog, and other magazines and newsletters.
 I give hands-on workshops and powerpoint presentations on culinary herbs and plant propagation.

 In April 2014, I created Pegplant, a gardening website for the Washington DC metro area.
 Pegplant offers local gardening news, resources, and information about gardening, gardens, and plants.
-Pegplant is designed for people new to gardening or new to the area.
+Pegplant provides local gardening resources for people new to gardening or new to the area.

 In March 2018, I created Pegplant’s Post, a free, monthly, online newsletter for people interested in gardening in the Washington DC metro area.
 Pegplant’s Post has local gardening events, new books, advice, tips, relevant articles, and always a giveaway.
 To subscribe, simply enter an e-mail address in the “subscribe” field on the right column of pegplant.com.
 Pegplant’s Post is issued on the last weekend of the month.